-SEO has more tactics available than you—or anyone else for that matter—have time to implement.
+SEO has more tactics available than you—or anyone else—have time to implement.
 Yet, the more you add to the mix of things you can do, the stronger your SEO and the more traffic and sales you’ll pull in.

 Do you know about “UGC?”
-This stands for “user-generated content” and refers to a number of different content types.
+This means “user-generated content” and refers to several different content types.

-Since this content is generated by users, however, it naturally receives heightened levels of trust from online searchers (provided they know it wasn’t sponsored in some way).
+Since users generate this content, however, it naturally receives heightened levels of trust from online searchers (provided they know it wasn’t sponsored in some way).
 More trust means more clicks, which leads to more loyal customers.

 Here are some different types of UGC and how to score them: